chgpalmer/pwrgrip-fw/PLAN.md

 - [ ] Identify peripherals present in both PHY6252 and Freqchip (FRUSDK) SoCs (see `frusdk_physdk_comparison.md`)
 - [ ] For peripherals with confirmed compatible register maps (e.g., I2C, WDT, SPI/SSI, DMA SW HANDSHAKE), copy/adapt Zephyr drivers from the `hal_freqchip` Zephyr module repo
 - [ ] Integrate these drivers into the new SoC/HAL layer for PHYPLUS6252
-- [ ] Test each ported driver on pb-03 hardware
+- [ ] Test each ported driver on your custom PCB hardware

 ---